Martian-Technologies/Logic-Graph-Creator/src/util/config/README.md

 To access these values: `#include "util/config/config.toml"`

 Get Values: `Settings::get<"type">(key)`
-- when you get a value, you must provide a type, view 'multiTypeMap.h' for types, that is the same value that is returned
+- when you get a value, you must provide a type, view 'config.cpp' for types, that is the same value that is returned
-- key is a string defined as `group.subgroup.key_name` Set Values: `Settings::set(key, value)`
+- key is a string defined as `group.subgroup.key_name`

+Set Values: `Settings::set(group.subgroup.key_name, value)`
 - when setting a value, the value must be of same type that its set as in config.toml

 # config.toml